Shattered "Bullet proof" glass

 A more accurate term for the type of bullet proof glass that’s currently available is bullet resistant.

-This glass material does provide protection against ballistics, which can be incredibly important in public safety buildings, government facilities, financial institutions, and other types of high-profile businesses and structures.
+Bullet resistant glass does provide protection against ballistic attacks, helping to safeguard people and property in public buildings, government facilities, financial institutions, commercial enterprises, and other structures.

 What Is Bullet Resistant Glass?

-Bullet resistant glass, on the other hand, is made of multiple layers laminated together, typically with a thin layer of polycarbonate or another glazing material.
-That laminating process holds the layers of glass together even when there’s an impact that causes fracturing, like that from a bullet.
+Bullet resistant glass, on the other hand, is composed of multiple layers of glass laminated together, or the combination of glass and polycarbonate laminated together.
+Bonding inner layers make sure the layers hold together, even when there’s an impact that causes fracturing, like that from a bullet.

 *